Asian Scientist: Notable coverage

+Asian Scientist 100

 On March 30, 2016, Asian Scientist released the inaugural Asian Scientist 100 list.
 The Asian Scientist 100 list is an annual handpicked selection of 100 prize-winning Asian researchers, academicians, innovators and business leaders from across the Asia-Pacific region.
 This list of accomplished personalities included Tu Youyou, Kazutoshi Mori, K. Radhakrishnan and Nancy Ip.
 The list was subsequently mentioned by the Manila Bulletin, Philippine Daily Inquirer, GMA News Online, The Nation (Thailand), and VietNamNet Bridge.

 On May 22, 2019, the Philippine Senate adopted a resolution commending eight Filipino scientists on the Asian Scientist 100 list (2018 edition).
 The resolution was introduced by Senator Bam Aquino, chair of the Senate committee on science and technology, to congratulate the scientists for "bringing pride and prestige to the country".